 Bob was known for his sense of humor, his large laugh, and his ever-present unlit cigar.
 He loved science fiction movies, especially Star Wars, Harry Potter, and Lord of the Rings.
 He loved audible books, primarily detective mysteries.
 He also loved his cats and is survived by Sunny and Ali MacCleave, who will miss him very much.

-Bob’s life will be celebrated at a reception at a later date when we can gather safely to share stories and memories.
-Friends and family will be invited as soon as the event is planned.
+Bob’s life will be celebrated at a reception on Friday, September 17 at The Place where we can gather safely to share stories and memories.
+Friends and family will be invited as soon.
 Please give to a charity of your choice in Bob’s memory.
 His favorite charities were the Richmond Animal League and Feedmore.